Citizenship ceremonies

 • Your letter of invitation sent to you by the Department of Home Affairs.

-• Photographic identification (such as your passport or drivers licence).
+• Original photographic identification (such as your passport or drivers licence).